openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 components will need to be re-productized as an OLM operand.

 Notably, the design of this operator does **_not_** intend to use OLM API dependency resolution to automate the deployment and management of OpenShift Pipelines.
-Cluster admimins will need to separately (and manually) install OpenShift Pipelines.
+Cluster admins will need to separately (and manually) install OpenShift Pipelines.